-Fast-forward to August of 2014: While re-reading her Socrates and Glaucon piece, I searched for her name on Twitter, and there she was.
+Fast forward to August of 2014: While re-reading her Socrates and Glaucon piece, I searched for her name on Twitter, and there she was.
 I tweeted at her.
 It felt like I was shouting at a unicorn— surely, she would not even turn her head toward my tweets, let alone grant me an interview.
 But then she did grant me an interview, because she’s actually really cool.
 We talked about things.
-It turns out she’s accomplished a lot since writing those three pieces for McSweeney’s Internet Tendency, including admission into the Iowa Writer’s Workshop, a piece in GRANTA, and a fellowship to birth her baby: her first novel.
+It turns out she’s accomplished a lot since writing those three pieces for McSweeney’s Internet Tendency, including admission to the Iowa Writer’s Workshop, a piece in GRANTA, and a fellowship to birth her baby: her first novel.

 Jason Harrington: So, your Socrates and Glaucon piece: as you know, I admire that as humor perfection.
 As you were writing that, did you realize, “Gee, I sure am writing one of the funnier short pieces the world will ever see right now”?
 If you look at the bottom of that article you’ll see it’s been shared over 3,000 times on Facebook.
 And it was posted before McSweeney’s was even promoting much on Facebook.